noamkanonich/Skateboard-Hub/README.md

 # Skateboard-Hut
 Skateboard Hut is a full stack responsive online store, involving EJS, Node.js, express, MongoDB and Mongoose.<br />
-User can log in or sign in, add products to the shopping cart, make an order and more.
+User can log in or create an account, add products to the shopping cart, make an order and more.

 # How To Start
 1. Download the zip file